nacpacheco/crypto-exchange-data-pipeline/README.md

      - The `crypto_processing` DAG will be triggered by the completion of the `crypto_ingestion` DAG
      - You can also check the logs of each task to monitor the execution and debug any issues.

+Total execution time for both DAGs is approximately 5 minutes, depending on the data volume and network conditions.

 ## Performing Analysis
 After the DAGs have run and data has been ingested and processed, you can use the **Jupyter notebooks** to explore and analyze the data.

-Accessing the Jupyter UI at http://localhost:8888/lab?token=admintoken you can check the notebook located in the `work/` directory on the Jupyter interface, this corresponds to the `analysis/` directory in the project root.
+Accessing the Jupyter UI at http://localhost:8899/lab?token=admintoken you can check the notebook located in the `work/` directory on the Jupyter interface, this corresponds to the `analysis/` directory in the project root.
    - The notebook for this project `crypto_data_analysis.ipynb` contains code for data exploration and analysis.
    - You can explore the data and perform analysis using the provided notebook